 6. Fenugreek seeds

-These seeds are rich in protein and amino acids which help the hair stay healthy and strong (which includes getting rid of dandruff).
-Another plus point is these seeds are easily available in kitchens as they are an important part of any Indian cuisine.
+These seeds are rich in protein and amino acids which help the hair stay healthy and vigorous (which includes getting rid of dandruff).
+Another plus point is these seeds are readily available in kitchens as they are an important part of any Indian cuisine.
 Soak the seeds in 1-2 cups of water and leave them overnight.
 Morning just grind it into a paste and apply it like a mask on your scalp.
 Wash it with a mild shampoo or plain water after 30 – 45 mins and you are good to go!
 Don’t forget to include it in your diet if that is not already the case, as that is another great way to take care of your hair as it not only helps with dandruff but contains lecithin concentration which makes hair stronger, smoother, and softer.

 7. Neem leaves